MarounHaddad/Tracking-community-evolution-with-graph-autoencoders/README.md

 </p>
  <p align="center"><em>Figure 4 - TrackGAE pretraining architecture (Step-1), used to generate clusters embeddings.</em></p>

+In the pretraining step, N Graph autoencoders are trained on the N timesteps to generate the embeddings of the nodes.
+The encoder section of the GAE is formed of two layers that use the SUM aggregation rule with a size of 64.
+The hyperbolic tangent function (Tanh) is used on the hidden layers.
+The embedding H is formed by concatenating the outputs of the first and second layers.
+The output of the GAE from the previous timestep is passed through a GRU (Gated Recurrent Unit) with the output of GAE of the current timestep to form the embedding Z such as Z<sub>n</sub> = GRU(Z<sub>n-1</sub>, H<sub>n</sub>).

+The Decoder side of the GAE performs three tasks: Reconstruct the adjacency matrix, reconstruct the attributes matrix, and classify the nodes according to their cluster membership.
+The purpose is to capture all three characteristics in the embeddings, that is node membership, node attributes, and graph structure.
+We train the models in parallel on 200 epochs with a patience of 10 for early stopping.

+To form the embeddings of the clusters, we aggregate the mean of the embeddings of the nodes that form each cluster according to the timestep of the cluster.
+We finally stack all the cluster embeddings to form the attributes of the Supergraph to be used in the second step.

 ## TrackGAE Generate Sequences
 <p align="center">
   <img width="65%"  src="https://github.com/MarounHaddad/Tracking-community-evolution-with-graph-autoencoders/blob/main/images/TrackGAE%20Track.png">